nickytonline/source.nickytonline.github.io/src/pages/pages/about/index.md

 ---
-title: "About me"
+title: 'About me'
 layout: page
-path: "/about"
+path: '/about'
 ---

-I have no allergies.
-I’m also not a big fan of spiders.
+I'm not a big fan of spiders.